MiloTheFish8/frontend-curriculum/notes/angular.md

 </details>

 <details>
-<summary>What us attribute binding and why do we need it?</summary>
+<summary>What is attribute binding and why do we need it?</summary>

 - recommended that you set an element property with a property binding whenever possible
 - when you don't have an element property to bind - use attribute binding (ex: ARIA, SVG)